What is Skin?

 The Epidermis

-Its prime function is to act as a physical and biological barrier to the external environment, preventing the entrance of irritants and allergens.
+Its prime function is to act as a barrier to the external environment, preventing the entrance of irritants, dirt, and bacteria.

-The epidermis constantly renews itself: new cells are made in the lower layers of the epidermis and within four weeks these cells are gradually pushed to the surface of the skin by newer cells, where they harden and then eventually die off.
+New cells are made in the lower layers of the epidermis and within four weeks these cells are gradually pushed to the surface of the skin.

 The epidermis also contains other types of cells with special functions: